typesafehub/conductr-cli/README.rst

 Developers
 ~~~~~~~~~~

+> Note that we presently package the dcos library as source.
+When https://github.com/dcos/dcos-cli/pull/823 becomes available then
+we should remove this directory and depend on it directly.

 For OS X, you should ensure firstly that you have the latest Xcode command line tools installed.

 Now install the latest python3 version on your system, on OS X use: